 ~ Plot Your Scene with the W-Plot Method ~ The W-Plot can be used to lay out an entire novel, but it’s true strength is in plotting scenes.
 I am doing NaNoWr again this year.
 I love being part of … Continue reading W-Plot Your Way to a Better Scene

 ~The Path of True Love ~ I truly believe that the best way to learn to be a writer is to be a voracious reader.
 That said, how-to-writing books definitely have a place in honing one’s skills.
 I have read … Continue reading Plotting a Romance: What Works for Me

 My first novel, written as a respite from working on my dissertation, took me five years to write.
 My second novel took seven years to write.
 My third novel took one month.
 What made the difference?
 Fast drafting.
 Fast drafting … Continue reading Fast Drafting My Way to The End or What I Learned from NaNoWri

 Ready.
 Set.
 Go.
 Got my plot.
 Got my characters.
 Got my GMC outline.
 Got my alarm set.
-Everything appears ready for me to dive in and write my first 2000 words (Technically you need to write 1533 a day, but I aim for 2000 words a day – that way I get ahead a bit … More NaNoWri starts Tomorrow and I Can’t Wait.
+Everything appears ready for me to dive in and write my first 2000 words (Technically you need to write 1533 a day, but I aim for 2000 words a day – that way I get ahead a bit for the days I can’t write for some reason or other.)
+Problem is I also have a dentist appointment, a sister visiting from Scotland, the last broccoli and chard to harvest from the garden, and pizza night with the whole family.
+Not to mention constant … Continue reading NaNoWri starts Tomorrow and I Can’t Wait.

 Now I read a lot of romantic suspense novels.
 I love them.
 Why else would I write them?
 I like the fact that there is mystery … Continue reading Beneath the Skin is different